International English Summer Course

 Dates & Cost

-The course begins with dinner on 3rd August and ends after breakfast on 25th.
+The course begins with dinner on 1st August and ends after breakfast on 23rd.
 The price is £1,500, and includes tuition fees, accommodation, personal laundry, excursions, sports and all travel related to the course.
 Students have to make their own way to and from Netherhall on their first and last day.

 Safeguarding Young People policy

 Netherhall House is obliged to comply with the NEA Safety and Welfare policy and to conform to its Code of Good Practice.
 A full description of the policy and practice is available from their website.

 Sending an Application Form does not guarantee a place on the course.
 On receipt of your Application Form we will send you more information including the Rules and Regulations.
 Applicants must then complete an Acceptance Form and return it with a £750 non-returnable deposit (this will then go towards paying for your fees).

 You can fill in an application form here.